Opportunity Zones: Moving from Reaction to Action

-Since its introduction in the 2017 Tax Cuts and Jobs Act, the Opportunity Zones (“O-Zones”) program has become one of the most hyped investing opportunities in recent memory.
+Since its introduction in the 2017 Tax Cuts and Jobs Act, the Opportunity Zones program has become one of the most hyped investing opportunities in recent memory.
 Tracking Google searches for “Opportunity Zones” over the last year illustrates this impressive snowball: After interest grew steadily over the course of 2018, awareness spiked when the IRS released its much anticipated Proposed Regulations on October 19th.
 More importantly, the content of the IRS release also catalyzed a number of announcements from managers who are setting up funds to capitalize on the program.

 After reviewing the Proposed Regulations, we are similarly encouraged that the IRS seems intent on increasing the program’s flexibility for investors and managers.
 Still, the program presents a number of logistical hurdles and inherent investment-related risks that may be easily overlooked as both managers and investors rush to capitalize on the opportunity.

 - Investment Strategy: The largest portion of the tax benefit is contingent on the profitability of the underlying investments.
 A successful program must be grounded in the merits of the real estate and the parties involved.
-Given O-Zones qualify as O-Zones for a reason, we seek to mitigate risk by proactively identifying the subset of O-Zones where capital investment can drive both neighborhood improvement and for investment outperformance over the long run.
+Given Opportunity Zones qualify as Opportunity Zones for a reason, we seek to mitigate risk by proactively identifying the subset of Opportunity Zones where capital investment can drive both neighborhood improvement and for investment outperformance over the long run.

-- Diversification: Most investors will be best served by gaining diversified exposure to O-Zones – across multiple assets and markets.
+- Diversification: Most investors will be best served by gaining diversified exposure to Opportunity Zones – across multiple assets and markets.
 We favor a strategy that can efficiently deliver such diversification.

 - Structure: Logistics are not to be taken lightly.
 In order to reliably capture the potential tax benefits, investing through the right structure is critical.